anglixjtu/msg_chn_wacv20/README.md

 |selected validation|817.08|224.83|2.48|0.99|364K|
 |test|783.49|226.91|2.35|1.01|364K|

-You can find our final model and the test results on KITTI data set [here](https://drive.google.com/drive/folders/1botFS752LSEq5NIv0enH2Nh65coil3p5?usp=sharing).
+You can find our final model and the test results on KITTI data set from [Google Drive](https://drive.google.com/file/d/15u4MP3y4MtTk2ile-bwX8Ff2qdufCgxf/view?usp=sharing) or [Baidu Web Drive](https://pan.baidu.com/s/1RPOLe0wyip_RvIljIl5HjQ) with password mx84.

 ## Citation
 If you use our code or method in your work, please cite the following: